 We may offer opportunities for residential trips in the UK and abroad as well as a variety of day trips.
 Previous cohorts have taken opportunities to embark on study visits to London, New York, Berlin and Paris among others.

 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.

 Teaching and Assessment

 We work with a panel of well-respected people from within the fashion and textiles industry to ensure that our course stays relevant in an ever-changing industry.
-As a result, our students are successful at securing employment upon completion of their studies, and often leave College with an enviable profile in their chosen sector.
+As a result, graduates have a very good success rate in securing employment upon completion of their studies.

 Recent graduates have worked with employers including Courtaulds, Abercrombie and Fitch, Sassi Holford, Fat Face, Debenhams Fashion Design team, Ashley Isham, Miss Selfridge, Next, New Look Design Team, Peacock's buying team and Vivienne Westwood.

 Applicants require 80 UCAS points at AS/A2 Level (minimum 32 points at A2 Level) or equivalent Edexcel qualification (Extended Diploma – MMP/Diploma - DM), or Pre-degree Access Diploma.
 Students also require 4 GCSEs at grade A*-C (new grading system 9-4) including English and Maths or Equivalent Level 2 Literacy and Numeracy.

 You will be asked to send a digital portfolio prior to interview.
 The portfolio must demonstrate your creative skills, subject knowledge and enthusiasm for study.
 We are looking for a maximum of 12 images that demonstrate a variety of skills research, design development, progressing through to final outcomes.
 These must include examples of drawing, sketchbooks, idea development, digital skills and finished pieces.